The-Wizz/Deep-Profile/docs/project_description/project_description.md

 ## Data Protection/Legal Issues

-- Is it allowed to scrape public or personal data?
+- Is it allowed to scrape public personal data?
-- Is it allowed to scrape personal data from an API interface?
+- Is it allowed to scrape personal data from a non public API interface?
 - Is it allowed to store the data on our servers?
 - Is it allowed to process the data on our servers?
-- Is it allowed to store the data on rented servers?
+- Is it allowed to store the data on external rented servers?
-- Is it allowed to process the data on rented servers?
+- Is it allowed to process the data on external rented servers?
 - Is it allowed to display the data for other users within the scope of a public web application?
 - Is it allowed to display the data in a closed web application for companies?
 - Is it allowed for companies to use the application to enrich existing user data?